radu-lefter/PalmeDOrMovies/README.md

 ## Installation

 The API requires Spring Boot vs 2.7 and Java vs 18 to run.
+The jar file is called palmedor and it can be found in the main or the target folder.
 It can be executed from the command line with java -jar palmedor.jar.

-Install the dependencies and start the server.
+It will automatically install the dependencies and start the server.

 ## Development